 When you get home, make some time for your child to reflect on the walk.
-Your child could draw pictures of it, write a story about it, or perhaps make a collage with leaves and feathers.
+Your child could draw pictures of it, write a story about it, or perhaps make a collage with some of the items they collected.

-You can adapt this activity to your child’s age in the way you talk, the questions you ask, how far you walk and how fast or slow you go.
+You can adapt this activity to your child’s age in the way you talk, the questions you ask, how far you walk or wheel, and how fast or slow you go.

 Australian national parks